Municipal General Permit GP-5-12-001

 Below is a summary of the Authorized Activities and Permit Conditions of the Municipal General Permit.

 - New installation, replacement or repair of a single arch, box, elliptical or round culvert and associated headwall protection that involves streambed/bank disturbance which totals less than seventy (70) lineal feet, provide the replacement or repair does not consist of slip-lining.

-- The implementation, construction or replacement of non-vertical erosion protection structures, not in conjunction with any other activity listed herein, that involves streambed/bank disturbance which totals less than one hundred (100) lineal feet.
+- The implementation, construction or replacement of non-vertical erosion protection structures, not in conjunction with any other activity listed herein, that involves stream bed/bank disturbance which totals less than one hundred (100) lineal feet.

-- Restoration, maintenance, replacement, substantial reconstruction, modification or expansion of existing functional structures, other than culverts, or facilities located in (a) navigable waters, (b) protected streams and (c) freshwater wetlands and adjacent areas, including but not limited to utility lines, bridges, roads, highways, culverts, railroad beds or paved areas - provided the activity involves less than one quarter (0.25) acre of new disturbance in the regulated freshwater wetland and/or adjacent area.
+- Restoration, maintenance, replacement, substantial reconstruction, modification or expansion of existing functional structures, other than culverts, or facilities located in (a) navigable waters, (b) protected streams and (c) freshwater wetlands and adjacent areas, including but not limited to utility lines, bridges, roads, highways, railroad beds or paved areas; provided the activity involves less than one quarter (1/4) acre of new disturbance in the regulated freshwater wetland and/or adjacent area.

 - Installation of dry hydrants for fire protection purposes.